AI Use Cases/Construction

 Where this play breaks down for smaller construction operations

 For general contractors running fewer projects or with Customer Success functions handled by project managers wearing multiple hats, the volume of incoming tickets may not justify the integration and retraining overhead.
 The model needs sufficient ticket volume to learn construction-specific patterns reliably.
-Low-volume environments extend the time to reach meaningful routing accuracy, and the 6-10 hours per week recovered in triage may not offset implementation and maintenance costs at that scale.
+Low-volume environments extend the time to reach meaningful routing accuracy, and the triage hours recovered may not offset implementation and maintenance costs at that scale.

 Frequently Asked Questions